ibm-cloud-docs/vpc/block_storage_is_use_volume_lin.md

 ```
 {: pre}

-## Step 6 - Mount the volume as a file system
+## Step 6 - Mounting the volume as a file system
 {: #linux-procedure-mount-volume}

 ```sh